Kyle Rittenhouse Is A 17-Year-Old Charged With Shooting Kenosha Protestors. Police Defended Him.

 “Any patriots willing to take up arms and defend our city tonight from the evil thugs?”
 The Verge reported the group’s event post said.
 “No doubt they are currently planning on the next part of the city to burn tonight.”
 Following the fatal shootings, Facebook took down the event and the group page for violating the platform’s Dangerous Individuals and Organizations policy, which was expanded earlier this month to include militia groups.
 The group could not confirm to The Verge whether Rittenhouse was a member.

 Rittenhouse has been assigned a public defender and is scheduled to appear in court on August 28, according to public records.
-The fact that this white teenager took it upon himself to shoot and kill racial justice protestors is chilling evidence of the white supremacist radicalization happening across our country — and tacitly endorsed by our current president.
+The fact that this white teenager took it upon himself to shoot and kill racial justice protestors is chilling evidence of the white supremacist radicalization happening across the United States — and tacitly endorsed by the current president.